-Laboratory practice in the methods of gravimetric and volumetric analysis, supplemented by lectures and problems in which the principles involved in the laboratory work are emphasized.
+Laboratory practice in the methods of gravimetric and volumetric, and advanced qualitative analysis, supplemented by lectures and problems in which the principles involved in the laboratory work are emphasized.

 Text: Willard-Furman, Quantitative Analysis.
 Instructor: Swift.

 Ch.
 12 c.
 ANALYTICAL CHEMISTRY AND CHEMISTRY REVIEW.
 10 units (2-6-2), third term.